 DIY hardened OS

 How much do you trust the distro package maintainer though for any of these projects?
 (Just one guy is credited for e.g. Kodachi.)
 Or indeed, any OS distro?
 Groups like the core infrastructure initiative aim to facilitate this.
 Note that it is hard to trust the build toolchain right now; with the best of intentions a maintainer cannot easily guarantee that the components they supply are secure even if the sources are, until deterministic builds and other technologies come online for linux distros.
-1
+Notably, this is not on the cards for Ubuntu or Redhat, and Ubuntu have come under fire for having less transparent build systems in their “snap” packaging system.

 Would you rather build from source?
 In principle you can do this for any open source OS, but it’s a right pain in the arse in general.
 The chain of trust is long and has many links.